bokand/RenderingIndependentScrollOffsets/README.md

   * Firefox: Has an interesting property that once a scroll offset is set, e.g. 100.333, zooming out to a level where that would be invalid doesn't change this value.

 All browsers fired ‘scroll’ events during zooming, even if the scrollY value didn’t change.

+### Compatibility

+Given that Chrome and Firefox already expose non-integer offsets to the web, the risk of opening it up to full floating-point precision should be low.
+This change just means that a wider range of floating-point numbers are available.
+Any bugs would likely already be hit on devices with a specific `devicePixelRatio`.
+The risk is that these are rare today but could become common if this were changed.

+It's also possible pages are using this behavior to detect the zoom level and this would be broken.
+Given that information is easily available in `window.devicePixelRatio` and this isn't interoperate this shouldn't be a concern.